kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

 # HTTPRoute

+??? success "Standard Channel in v0.5.0+"

+    The `HTTPRoute` resource is Beta and part of the Standard Channel in `v0.5.0+`.

 [HTTPRoute][httproute] is a Gateway API type for specifying routing behavior of HTTP requests from a Gateway listener to an API object, i.e. Service.